Let's Get There Together

 • Strong written and oral communication

-• U.S. citizenship required, with the ability to obtain and maintain a security clearance
+• US citizenship required, with the ability to obtain and maintain a security clearance

-the company’s growth strategy, business development, and ongoing program execution by providing cradle-to-grave contract management.
+The contracts manager is a critical leadership role responsible for managing the full lifecycle of government and commercial contracts to ensure compliance with FAR, DFARS, and DOD procurement regulations.
+This position supports the company’s growth strategy, business development, and ongoing program execution by providing cradle-to-grave contract management.
 The ideal candidate thrives in a fast-paced aerospace and defense contracting environment and has extensive experience working with prime contractors and the Department of Defense (DoD).

 Responsibilities: